Constitutional history of China: Republic of China

-The Republic of China was established in 1912, and subsequently governed by a series of constitutional documents.
-The "Provisional Covenants" of 1912 established a parliamentary republic, but a series of written and unwritten changes to the constitution in the ensuing years oscillated between semi-presidential, presidential and monarchical systems of government, until the Kuomintang took power in 1928.
+The Republic of China was established in 1912, and subsequently governed by a series of constitutional documents or organic laws.
+The Provisional Covenants of 1912 established a parliamentary republic, but a series of written and unwritten changes to the constitution in the ensuing years oscillated between semi-presidential, presidential and monarchical systems of government, until the Kuomintang took power in 1928.
 Both the provisional covenants and later constitutional documents authored by the Kuomintang, purported to reflect Sun Yat-sen's Three Principles of the People and Western norms.
-The unrecognized proto-state of the Soviet-backed Chinese Soviet Republic adopted its constitution in 1931.